KDE/documentation-develop-kde-org/content/docs/plasma/widget/configuration.md

 Please note that your should not use `PlasmaComponents.*` controls in the config window, as those are styled and colored for the panel.
 The normal `QtQuick.Controls` are styled using your application window style + colors.

 `Kirigami.FormLayout` is used to layout the controls in the center of the page.
 The `Kirigami.FormData.label` attached property is used to place labels in front of the controls.
-CheckBoxes have their own labels, so you don't need to set a Kirigami label.
-You can use it for CheckBoxes as a section seperator though.
-You do not need to set a Kirigami label.
+Kirigami labels are optional, so you do not need to use them for CheckBoxes which have their own labels on the right.

 ![](configgeneral.png)